 There are many other complicated proposals for revising logic to accommodate vagueness.
 My own view is that they are all trying to fix something that isn’t broken.
 Standard logic, with bivalence and excluded middle, is well-tested, simple and powerful.
 Vagueness isn’t a problem about logic; it’s a problem about knowledge.
 A statement can be true without your knowing that it is true.
 There really is a stage when you have a heap, you remove one grain, and you no longer have a heap.
 The trouble is that you have no way of recognising that stage when it arrives, so you don’t know at which point this happens.

 A vague word such as ‘heap’ is used so loosely that any attempt to locate its exact boundaries has nothing solid and reliable to go on.
 Although language is a human construct, that does not make it transparent to us.
 Like the children we make, the meanings we make can have secrets from us.
 Fortunately, not everything is secret from us.
 Often, we know there’s a heap; often, we know there isn’t one.
 Sometimes, we don’t know whether there is one or not.
-Nobody ever gave us the right to know everything!Make a donation
+Nobody ever gave us the right to know everything!Support Aeon: make a one-off donation